theideasaler/calendar_date_picker2/README.md

 );
 ```

-## Roadmap/Plans
+## Todos

+There are a few more features on the to-do list which will be implemented when this repo has received certain number of stars.

-- 150 :star:: Include `time setter` which allows user to set time part for each selected dates
+- 250 :star:: Include `time setter` which allows user to set time part for each selected dates
-- 300 :star:: Include `month picker` which allows user to select specific month
+- 500 :star:: Include `month picker` which allows user to select specific month

 ## Contributions